RocketChat/docs-old/installation/manual-installation/multiple-instances-to-improve-performance/README.md

 Each Rocket.Chat instance registers in your database the ip address it detected for its self.
 Other instances then use this list to discover and establish connections with each other.

-If you find instances unable to talk to each other you can try setting INSTANCE_IP environment variable to the ip the other instances can use to talk to it.
+If you find instances unable to talk to each other you can try setting the `INSTANCE_IP` environment variable to the ip the other instances can use to talk to it.

 ## Update your Nginx proxy config